 - When you reach the last time input resume using the Tab key if you want to Tab through any remaining form inputs or buttons.

 [default: Yes, save]

-The titles "Name" and "Date" will be included always.
-If you fill in the name and date fields then that information will also be written to your print out.
+The titles "Name" and "Date" will always be included in printed or emailed reports.
+If you fill in the name and date fields then that information will also be written to your print version or email version.

 You will be provided with a link that you can paste into an email or a text file.
 If you send this link to someone else (or yourself), they will be able to view and print your completed time card calculation when they click on the link.

 All information for the calculation is contained in the link.
 Your time card is reconstructed at https://www.timecardcalculator.net/report.php when you or someone else clicks on the link or pastes it into a browser address bar.